b9software/B9ChatAI/README.md

   This app will be free for a limited time.
 Whenever there is a major update to the app, the price tier may be raised by one level.
 I will lower the price tier for one week before increasing it.

-## Beta Test Channel
+## Beta Testing Channel

-If you join, your Apple ID email will be shared with me.
-I cannot guarantee that this beta version will always be newer than the AppStore version.
+This channel is for testing new features.
+Please note that the beta version may not always be the latest compared to the App Store version.

 <https://testflight.apple.com/join/ATSq4vfs>